BusTopGamer/chatgpt-retrieval-plugin-docker-Weaviate-selfhosted/README.md

 5. **Access the chatgpt-retrieval-plugin on your host URL**

    http://your_host_ip:5000

+6. **Open AI requires serverhosted plugin url to have HTTPS**

+   You have to use any reverse proxy, just make https://your-plugin.site to http://your_host_ip:5000

 Find an example video of a Retrieval Plugin that has access to the UN Annual Reports from 2018 to 2022 [here](https://cdn.openai.com/chat-plugins/retrieval-gh-repo-readme/Retrieval-Final.mp4).